bedecarroll/blog/content/posts/2013-11-19-powershell-tip-jar-getting-extra-cmdlets.md

 categories = ['PowerShell Tip Jar']
 +++

-So you&#8217;re starting to get the hang of this PowerShell stuff and are able to pull off your own fancy tricks with the builtin cmdlets, but you need more!
+So you're starting to get the hang of this PowerShell stuff and are able to pull off your own fancy tricks with the builtin cmdlets, but you need more!
 You want to be able to do things like create computer accounts, get VMware host information or turn on Cisco UCS and HP blades, cool stuff!
 Well, there